Taxation and your retirement income

 Who do I pay the tax to?

-If you live in the UK you will pay your income tax to the UK Government who use the money to fund their spending across the UK.
-However, if you live in Scotland then from 6 April 2016, some of your income tax will be paid to the Scottish Parliament.
-For the current tax year the Scottish Parliament have chosen to set their income bands to be the same as those in the rest of the UK, but this could change in future budgets.
+If you live in the England, Wales and Northern Ireland you will pay your income tax to the UK Government who use the money to fund their spending across these areas.
+However, if you live in Scotland then from April 2017 your income tax will be collected by HMRC and paid to the Scottish Government.

 What else should I think about?